 SSL uses two pairs of keys, one private and one public key.
 The Private Key is initially used to generate a CSR and later verify connections using the certificate.
 In order to activate SSL on your Client Panel, we will need access to the Private Key.

 The Certificate File is included in your SSL certificate and works with the Private Key to ensure your data is protected.

 Another public file, the Certificate Authority (CA) file establishes the legitimacy of the SSL certificate.
 When the URL is opened, the browser can verify that the SSL certificate is valid and is from a known SSL provider.

 - Private Key File

 - During the setup process, you should gain access to the Private Key, Certificate File and Certificate Authority file.
 We will need access to all three files to activate SSL on your Client Panel.
-Please create a ticket using our support portal attaching the file information to If you are not able to locate or did not receive these files, please reach out to your SSL provider.
+Please contact Support attaching the files information.
+If you are not able to locate or did not receive these files, please reach out to your SSL provider.

 - Once we have the above information, we will set up SSL for your Client Panel.
-You will receive a confirmation email upon completion (24-48 hours).
+You will receive a confirmation email upon completion (approximately 48 hours).

 - mybusiness.com (does not cover apps.mybusiness.com)